MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-workbook.md

 - **Safeguard holds**: Chart containing count of devices per operating system version that are under a safeguard hold for a feature update
 - **Update alerts**: Chart containing the count of active errors and warnings for feature updates.

 **Update deployment status** table for feature updates displays the installation status by targeted operating system version.
-For each operating system version targeted the following columns are available:
+For each operating system version targeted, the following columns are available:

 | Column name | Description | Drill-in description |
 |---|---|---|